Microsoft Access Forms at the Crossroads

 Twenty years ago, when a small company created a new administration system, the obvious choice was Microsoft Access.
 That is, a Microsoft Access Front-End database was installed on each user's PC and a Microsoft Access Back-End database was used to store data on a Server.

 Nowadays, Microsoft Access as the Front-End is no longer a suitable choice.
 Much has happened in the intervening years.
 A Microsoft Access Database still has much in its favour.
 It is still an easy method for creating a simple system with the minimum of bother.
 The wizards for Reporting and Queries are still very powerful.
-Visual Basic for Applications, although 20 years old and obsolete, is still effective and efficient.
+Visual Basic for Applications, although 20 years old, is still effective and efficient.

 A Microsoft Access Database, as a repository of a company's records, is convenient and cheap.
 It is still ideal for a multitude of applications – except those that have high volume, high capacity or are mission critical.

 The problems with using Access as a Front-End